Andreeehh/portfolio/pages/posts/landing-pages.md

 - **Clean Design:** Experience a visually appealing and organized layout.
 - **Toggle Theme:** Personalize your browsing experience with a toggle option for dark and light modes.

 **Note:** All sites are powered by Strapi on the backend, utilizing GraphQL for data retrieval.
-Strapi manages content such as blog posts, real estate listings, and landing page sections, along with site configuration settings like logos and names.
+Strapi manages content such as blog projects, real estate listings, and landing page sections, along with site configuration settings like logos and names.

 ## [Explore the Landing Page](https://project-6-nextjs.vercel.app/)